cfusterbarcelo/XAI4Malaria/README.md

 # XAI4Malaria
 ## Introduction

-Accurate and rapid diagnosis of malaria remains a cornerstone of global health efforts, yet manual examination of blood smears is time-consuming and prone to variability. **XAI4Malaria** bridges this gap by combining a robust convolutional neural network (CNN) for parasitized red blood cell detection with state-of-the-art explainability methods—such as Grad-CAM, SHAP, and LIME—to not only automate malaria screening, but also to make every prediction transparent and interpretable.

-Our focus goes beyond raw performance: we conduct **user-centered evaluations** with biologists, clinicians, and laboratory technicians to understand which visual and quantitative explanations truly resonate with domain experts.
-By gathering direct feedback on clarity, trustworthiness, and usefulness, XAI4Malaria delivers practical guidance on selecting and deploying explainability techniques in real-world biomedical settings.

-Whether you’re an AI researcher seeking best practices for model interpretability, or a healthcare professional curious about integrating explainable AI into diagnostic workflows, XAI4Malaria offers a hands-on framework, interactive demos, and survey-backed insights to empower stakeholders at every step of the pipeline.
+This repository contains the core code for our research on explainable AI applied to single-cell malaria diagnosis.
+At its heart is a full reproduction of the Soft-Attention Parallel CNN (SPCNN) from Ahamed et al. (2025) — https://www.nature.com/articles/s41598-025-90851-1 — including network architecture and training on the NIH malaria image dataset.
+Since the original authors did not release their code, we implemented and validated SPCNN end-to-end (noting small performance gaps likely due to unavailable hyperparameter details).

+Building on that foundation, we integrate five complementary XAI techniques (Grad-CAM, Grad-CAM++, SHAP-Gradient, SHAP-Deep, and LIME) and provide interactive demo notebooks to generate, visualize, and compare their explanations.
+Our goal is to go beyond heatmaps: by engaging domain experts, we’ll assess each method’s clarity, usefulness, and trustworthiness in real-world diagnostic workflows.

 ## 📁 Project Structure
 - `configs/` • hyperparams & YAML files
-- `data/` • sample images & loader scripts
+- `data/` • loader scripts and data transformations
-- `models/` • CNN & SPCNN implementations
+- `models/` • SPCNN model and model factory
+- `notebooks/` • demo notebook with demo dataset
-- `explainability/` • Grad-CAM, SHAP, LIME wrappers
+- `explainability/` • Grad-CAM, Grad-CAM++, SHAP, LIME wrappers
-- `training/` • training pipelines
+- `training/` • training pipelines for SPCNN
-- `scripts/` • one-off utilities
+- `scripts/` • all scripts for running SPCNN and XAI
 - `utils/` • helpers